HiddenSquid321/SudokuSolver/README.md

 # SudokuSolver
 A Sudoku Solving backtracking algorithm written in python Please Feel free to contribute to the code

-The code isn't fully original i am basing this off other peoples code
+The way the code works isn't fully original the way it works is based off other peoples code i have just edited it